Hard work beats talent when

 I’m not saying that if you have 0 expectations going into competition, that means you try less hard.
 On the contrary, you shift your focus to something that you can control, which is your effort.
 Now some would say that you need expectations in order to have achievement.
 I suggest that these are goals and they represent an example of the difference between goals and expectations.
 Goal setting happens before competition not during it.
 Athletes would have goals set prior to the contest yet focus on the elements that they can control during the competition.
-Have a goal that you will win; having the belief that you will win and have the expectation that you will win are different things.
+Have a goal that you will win; having the belief that you will win and having the expectation that you will win are different things.
 You should have expectations of your standards, practice level, or work ethic but not of the outcome.

-Minimize frustration and maximize success by using The 0 / 100 Rule.
+Minimize frustration, maximize success, by using the 0 : 100 Rule.

-I always welcome feedback at angeloarossetti @ gmail .com.
+I always welcome feedback at angelo @ tennacity .org.
 The above content is proprietary.
 Please ask me for permission to reference or use in any way.

 You can learn more about a couple of tennis GUINNESS WORLD RECORDS™ that I have been a part of: